fbkaragoz/synapse/project_documentation/etc/NOTES.md

 # Neural-Flow — Developer Notes (Scaffolding + Technical Guide)

-This repo is intentionally scaffold-only: placeholder files exist, but no implementation is written yet.
 The goal is a **real-time LLM activation visualization pipeline** with minimal (<5%) training overhead:

 - **PyTorch training loop (Python)** calls a **Python C-extension** (“probe”).